Introduction

 Follow these tips to create an effective filing calendar:

-• Mark Key Dates:ย Begin by marking all tax payment deadlines.
+- Mark Key Dates: Begin by marking all tax payment deadlines.

-• Establish Reminders:ย Set electronic reminders a week before each deadline.
+Include CIT, VAT, and WHT deadlines. - Establish Reminders: Set electronic reminders a week before each deadline.

-• Delegate Responsibilities:ย Assign specific team members to manage different tax obligations.
+This encourages timely action. - Delegate Responsibilities: Assign specific team members to manage different tax obligations.

-Update it as necessary, especially if tax regulations change.
+Update it as necessary, especially if tax regulations change. - Use Technology: Leverage accounting software to automate reminders.

 Many tools can integrate with your business operations.